-This story was originally published on the Slut Blog by Amber Rose with the title, “Amber Rose’s Guide to Easing Into Anal Sex”.
+This story is part of our collaboration with the Slut Blog by Amber Rose.
+It was published originally as “Amber Rose’s Guide to Easing Into Anal Sex”.

 It’s 2019.
 Anal is on the menu.
 You’ll never really know if you’re into it until you try it for yourself.
 Ass play can be intimidating, especially for a newbie.
 But there’s no reason to go into it unprepared.
 If you take your time, lean into some foreplay and relax your odds of enjoying it go up exponentially.
 Read on for MUVA’s tips for easing into anal sex.